 However, singing is a very natural thing we can do from our very first cry.
 Everyone is entitled to its proven pleasures, as most were born with the ability to utter sounds for a reason. ” Read more!

 These words break our hearts every time we hear them: "I’m tone deaf.
 I can’t sing."
 It’s usually accompanied by a smile or laugh, but the message is both clear and absolute.
 And wrong.
 A great story on Toronto's Ludwig-Van.com classical music sit...Read More..

 The Barbershop Harmony Society believes that what we offer – the experience of singing together in harmony – is meaningful to all people, and should therefore be accessible to people in all combinations.
 Since the announcement of the Strategic Visi...Read More..

 Recently, in an impromptu Facebook video post, guest blogger Debra Lynn shared her thoughts about why the male-only chorus and quartet structure is so important to preserve.
 Her personal story and observations closely align with our core mission and ...Read More..

-Members frequently contact the Outreach department after having seen music pulled out of a specific school to which they have been connected, and they ask how the BHS can act on their behalf.
-Our conversations have turned to the local nature of most ...Read More..
+From the May/June issue of The Harmonizer, pages 12-13.
+Interview with Lorin May, Editor, The Harmonizer Members frequently contact the Outreach department after having seen music pulled out of a specific school to which they have been conn...Read More..